-Prepared by Joy Kumagai - Technical Support Unit (TSU) of Knowledge and Data Reviewed by Aidin Niamir - Head of the Technical Support Unit of Knowledge and Data For any inquires please contact [email protected]
+Revised by Renske Gudde - Technical Support Unit (TSU) of Knowledge and Data Reviewed by Aidin Niamir - Head of the Technical Support Unit of Knowledge and Data and Rainer M. Krug - IPBES Task Force on Knowledge and Data For any inquires please contact [email protected]

 This technical guidelines focuses on recommendations for the use of colour in maps and can be applied to other visualisations.
 We present some base considerations for colour paired with links to useful resources for further exploration to be used by all IPBES experts creating figures and maps.

 Colour is a critical key to communicating information to audiences.
 Often incorrect colour schemes are used that either make it difficult for people to understand the map or bias the interpretation.
 There are generally three types of palettes, qualitative, sequential, and diverging each corresponding to distinctive qualities of the data they represent.

 Qualitative or categorical palettes have distinctive colours that are used to represent nominal or qualitative data with no presumed ordering, such as gender or cereal brands.
 Sequential palettes often represent continuous data such as temperature or height.
 These palettes are generally marked by even steps in value or intensity of a hue.
 Diverging palettes have two sets of sequential palettes meeting on a mutual colour which can represent continuous data with an obvious midpoint, such as data representing change from a baseline, or are often used to represent Likert scale survey responses.